github/docs/content/admin/configuration/configuring-network-settings/configuring-built-in-firewall-rules.md

 {% data variables.product.prodname_ghe_server %} uses Ubuntu's Uncomplicated Firewall (UFW) on the virtual appliance.
 For more information see "[UFW](https://help.ubuntu.com/community/UFW)" in the Ubuntu documentation. {% data variables.product.prodname_ghe_server %} automatically updates the firewall allowlist of allowed services with each release.

 After you install {% data variables.product.prodname_ghe_server %}, all required network ports are automatically opened to accept connections.
 Every non-required port is automatically configured as `deny`, and the default outgoing policy is configured as `allow`.
 Stateful tracking is enabled for any new connections; these are typically network packets with the `SYN` bit set.
-For more information, see "[Network ports](/enterprise/admin/guides/installation/network-ports)."
+For more information, see "[AUTOTITLE](/admin/configuration/configuring-network-settings/network-ports)."

 The UFW firewall also opens several other ports that are required for {% data variables.product.prodname_ghe_server %} to operate properly.
 For more information on the UFW rule set, see [the UFW README](https://bazaar.launchpad.net/~jdstrand/ufw/0.30-oneiric/view/head:/README#L213).